 With that, the BCMS widget is successfully created and used on the CMS side.
 Now it’s time to focus on the code side: how you can use this widget from BCMS to your frontend application and display it.

 The moment has come to pull our BCMS data to the frontend.
-For this tutorial, I will use Nuxt.js as the frontend framework, but you can follow along with Either Next.js or Gatsby which we BCMS only support for now.
+For this tutorial, I will use Nuxt.js as the frontend framework, but you can follow along with either Next.js or Gatsby which we BCMS only support for now.

 In case you are interested in BMCS integration with other frameworks that aren't Nuxt, on the following links you can learn more: